-This course is designed to outline the contributions of women to the origins and development of the novel genre in English and American literature from 1688 to the present time.
-It will focus on discovery of the relationships between the earliest women's literary production and the literature written by the women of this moment.
+This course is designed to outline the contributions of women and non-binary authors to the origins and development of literature from antiquity to the present time.
+It will focus on the role of gender performance and visibility in literary space and explore questions like "What was 'women's writing' in the 19th century?
+What is "trans writing" today?
 It will inquire into the areas of race and social class as they are directly relevant to (or feature as tropes within) the literature comprising our reading list.
-It also introduces some of the basic theoretical questions that feminist scholarship has raised in connection with women's writing during these periods.
-Through selected readings, research, and critical discussion, members of this class will become familiar with modern women's literature, its social/ historical contexts, and some of the feminist critical approaches through which it has been considered.
-Fulfills Humanities/ Cultural Studies distribution requirement.
+It also introduces some of the basic theoretical questions that trans and feminist scholarship has raised in connection with gender and writing.
+Through selected readings, research, and critical discussion, members of this class will become familiar with contemporary literature that thinks about and performs gender, its social/ historical contexts, and some of the critical approaches through which it has been considered.
 Creative Writing Concentration course.
-Prerequisites: LLC101 and LLC102.
+Prerequisites: LLC 101 and LLC 102